flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/05_takeoff-climb-cruise.md

 Here are some **typical activities** which might happen during cruise mostly on request from ATC or other circumstances like weather, traffic, etc.

+??? info "Altitude Change"
     - **Altitude change (also called flight level change)**<br/>
     Like before, during climb, set your new altitude in the FCU and push the ALT knob.
 The aircraft will descent or climb to the new altitude automatically.

+??? info "Course Change w/Selected Heading"
     - **Course change with Selected Heading** (given or cleared by ATC)<br/>
     Dial heading knob to the desired heading and pull knob for Selected Heading Mode.
 The aircraft will automatically change course to the new heading.
 If you want the aircraft to follow the planned route again, you can push the knob for Managed Heading Mode.

+??? info "DIR TO"
     - **Direct course to a waypoint (DIR TO)** <br/>
     ATC regularly instructs us to go "direct to (waypoint) XYZ".
 Use the ECAM DIR page to select the waypoint from the flight plan's list of waypoints.
 In rare cases it is a waypoint not in the current flight plan, then you can enter a new waypoint in the MCDU and put it into the upper left entry field.
 Select DIRECT* on the right-bottom to execute the change.

     ![ECAM direct to](../assets/beginner-guide/takeoff-climb-cruise/Dir-to.png "ECAM direct to"){ loading=lazy } <p style="color:yellow; font-size:18px;">TODO: update screenshot with new ECAM</p>

+??? info "ATC requests specific speed"
     - **ATC requests specific speed **<br/>
     Sometimes ATC requests a specific speed to keep separation between aircraft.
 Pull the speed knob to switch to Selected Speed Mode.
 The current speed will be preselected.
 Dial to the desired speed.
 The aircraft will immediately begin to target the new speed by either increasing or decreasing thrust.

 At some point (200 - 300 NM from destination) we would start with descent-planning and setting up the aircraft for descent and approach.